 In the MRI Scanner:

-After the MRI enterogram
+After the MRI Enterogram

 In Australia, radiology referrals are not clinic-specific.
 You can use a referral made out to another clinic here.

-A study is only as good as the specialist reporting it.
-Our team are experienced and broadly knowledgeable radiologists with sub-specialised training.
+An imaging study is only as good as the specialist reporting it.
+Our team are highly-experienced radiologists, with sub-specialised areas of expertise.

-We have invested in the latest imaging technology to ensure our patients enjoy the safest clinical experience possible.
+We have invested in the latest low-dose imaging technology, which offer enhanced clarity, to ensure our patients enjoy the safest clinical experience possible.

-Onsite Radiologists means rapid turn-around of reports, with written correspondence sent within 2–24hours.
+Onsite Radiologists means rapid turn-around of reports, with results sent back to your referrer within 24-hours, or the next working day.

-Urgent appointments are always accommodated.
-Simply call reception.
+Clinically urgent appointments are always accommodated.
+Please call reception for further assistance.

 In Australia, radiology referrals are not clinic-specific.
 You can use a referral made out to another clinic here.

-A study is only as good as the specialist reporting it.
-Our team are experienced and broadly knowledgeable radiologists with sub-specialised training.
+An imaging study is only as good as the specialist reporting it.
+Our team are highly-experienced radiologists, with sub-specialised areas of expertise.

-We have invested in the latest imaging technology to ensure our patients enjoy the safest clinical experience possible.
+We have invested in the latest low-dose imaging technology, which offer enhanced clarity, to ensure our patients enjoy the safest clinical experience possible.

-Onsite Radiologists means rapid turn-around of reports, with written correspondence sent within 2–24hours.
+Onsite Radiologists means rapid turn-around of reports, with results sent back to your referrer within 24-hours, or the next working day.

-Urgent appointments are always accommodated.
-Simply call reception.
+Clinically urgent appointments are always accommodated.
+Please call reception for further assistance.

 If you wish to make a booking or require urgent attention, please get in touch with our friendly team to make a booking.